 My mission in life has always been to do what I love as much as possible.
 When I was younger I remember trying to decide between pursuing graphic design, culinary arts, and nutrition.
-I’ve always loved art and design and I grew up with an innate interest in health and the human body, but after several life changes (and epiphanies) at the age of 18, I found myself on an unexpected path of simple, natural living.
+I’ve always loved art and design and I grew up with an innate interest in health and the human body.
+It wasn’t until after several life changes (and epiphanies) at the age of 18 that I found myself on the path of simple, natural living.

 My Health Journey